-This application note describes the design of a 3-phase AC induction motor (ACIM) speed and torque vector control drive based on Freescale's PowerPC MPC5500 microprocessor.
+This application note describes the design of a 3-phase AC induction motor (ACIM) speed closed loop Volts per Hertz control drive based on Freescale's PowerPC MPC5500 microprocessor.
 The application design takes advantage of the enhanced time processing unit (eTPU) module, which is used as a motor control co-processor.
-The eTPU handles the motor control processing, eliminating the microprocessor overhead for other duties.
+The eTPU completely handles the motor control processing, eliminating the microprocessor overhead for other duties.